 The Grantee Specialist will deliver technical assistance and provide consultation to governing entities, directors, program managers, and staff.
 They will use reliable data collection systems to assist in providing management and program design management expertise, planning work, and in helping to identify strategies for improving internal grantee systems.

 This position is home-based in one of the Region IV states and will involve extensive travel to programs within the eight states identified as the Federal Region IV (Kentucky, Tennessee, Mississippi, Alabama, Georgia, Florida, South Carolina, and North Carolina).
+(Relocation Assistance if needed)

 Act as a change agent in fiscal, administrative, and management areas, incorporating activities that include governing body and policy group involvement in the development/revision of fiscal, management, and administrative activities for long-term improvements.